 Think of campus visits and finding a college like buying a house, it shouldn’t be too hard given that they’re probably in the same price range.

 Consider the following two approaches.
-If you live in an area and aren’t in hurry, you can take your time and start by visiting open houses to get an idea of neighborhoods and the type of features you like in a house.
-When you’re ready to get serious, you can get a realtor and give her the specifics you’re looking for you and really start comparing houses.
+If you live in an area and aren’t in a hurry, you can take your time and start by visiting open houses to get an idea of neighborhoods and the type of features you like in a house.
+When you’re ready to get serious, you can get a realtor and give her the specifics you’re looking for and really start comparing houses.

 But if you live some distance away and you’re preparing for a move to start a new job, you may only have a week or so to find a house to buy.
 You are under a deadline with limited time to spend figuring out what you like.
 Wouldn’t you put in some effort before the visit to make sure that you use your time as effectively as possible?